 Berger, John.
 2007 ‘Describe the truth until it sticks.’
 The Drawbridge No.6. http://thedrawbridge.org.uk/issue_6/describe_the_truth_until_it_st/

-Betteridge, David 2011.
+Betteridge, David, ed.
+2011.
 A Rose Loupt Oot: Poetry and Song Celebrating the UCS Work-In.
-Middlesbrough: Smokestack Books.Bonnett, Alastair.
+Middlesbrough: Smokestack Books.

+Bianchini, Franco, and Michael Parkinson, eds.
+1993.
+Cultural Policy and Urban Regeneration.
+Manchester: Manchester University Press.

+Bonnett, Alastair.
 2010.
 Left in the Past: Radicalism and the Politics of Nostalgia.
 New York: Continuum.

 Booth, Peter, and Robin Boyle.
 1993.
 ‘See Glasgow, see culture.’
 In Cultural Policy and Urban Regeneration, edited by F. Bianchini and M. Parkinson, 21-47.
 Manchester: Manchester University Press.

 Boyle, Mark, and George Hughes.
 1991.
 ‘The politics of the representation of ‘the real’: discourses from the Left on Glasgow's role as European City of Culture, 1990.’
 Area 23 (3): 217-228.

+Mark, Boyle, and Robert Rogerson.
+2001.
+‘Power, Discourse and City Trajectories.’
+In Handbook of Urban Studies, edited by R. Paddison, 402-425.
+London: SAGE.

 Boyle, Mark, Christopher McWilliams, and Gareth Rice.
 2008.
 ‘The spatialities of actually existing neoliberalism in Glasgow, 1977 to present.’
 Geografiska Annaler: Series B, Human Geography 90 (4): 313-325.